 - It is important to establish the diagnosis in each case, as the majority of these lesions require specific management in addition to local treatment.

 - Local treatment aims to protect the ulcerated area, to relieve pain, to reduce inflammation, or to control secondary infection.

 - An unexplained ulcer of more than three weeks' duration warrants an urgent specialist review.

 Referral should be to an oral medicine department or to an oral and maxillofacial department:

-- If there is suspected malignancy (urgently): persistent symptoms (>3 weeks), unexplained bleeding, painful or swollen red or white patches - non-urgent but still refer if the patches are not painful, swollen or bleeding.
+- If there is suspected malignancy (urgently): persistent symptoms (>3 weeks), unexplained bleeding, painful or swollen red or white patches

 - If there is a suspected underlying cause for aphthous-like ulcers.

 - If ulceration is especially disabling, painful or recurrent (despite a benign diagnosis).

 - If there is a localised dental cause for the ulceration - refer to a dentist.